mtnygard/growing-one-system-book/src/text/01-definitions.md

 will be via text---though we have yet to define the format of that text---and that diagrams will be created from the facts.

 Next, it's time to actually get something up and running.
 Or at least shambling.
+Let's get a [walking skeleton](02-walking-skeleton.html) going.

 +------------+-------------+-------------------+-----------------------------------------------------+
 | ID         | Quality     | Attribute         | Scenario                                            |